Microflow/Catgirl/5NewProposals.md

 the sea, in order to permit of ocean- going vessels reaching Hankow.

+~O~

 I found his thinking to be very lucid and clear.

-100 years later.
-We have a different landscape.
+100 years later, we have a different landscape to negotiate.
 In my small way, I have tried to copy his framework, and make 5 proposals for 2022.

 We now have all the railroad and canals we need.